pootle/tripipy/README.md

 I've run this with 2 motors on the base Raspiberry Pi SPI interface

 ## Software Dependencies
-This package is Python3, and requires pigpio to be running.
+This package is Python3, and requires pigpio to be running, it also uses guizero to provide a simple testing interface.
+The testing interface requires raspbian or raspbian-full.

 `sudo apt-get install python3-pigpio
+`sudo pip3 install guizero

 ## Hardware dependencies
 The driver uses 1 SPI channel per motor control chip, and 3 gpio pins:
 You should use the Raspberry pi gpio harware clock (GPIO 4) This can be shared if you have more than 1 motor controller.
 The other 2 pins (output stage enable and vcc-io / reset) can potentially be any ordinary gpio pin.
 The gpio pins and SPI settings are settable on the contructor interface for trinamicDriver.TrinamicDriver.

 You will need a stepper motor and a suitable power supply.

 ## Overview
-There are 3 files required:
+There are 5 python files:
-- TrinamicDriver.py: (400 lines) This sets up and drives the SPI interface as well as the 3 straight gpio pins required by the tmc5130.
+- TrinamicDriver.py: (480 lines) This sets up and drives the SPI interface as well as the 3 straight gpio pins required by the tmc5130.
   I have tested this on the primary SPI interface using both available channels.
 It may not work on the Aux SPI interface as this may not support mode 3 SPI.
 It provides methods to read and write the chip's registers as well as chip reset and enabling the output stage.
-- tmc5130regs.py: (120 lines) This contains mappings for all the register names and some of the bit flag registers to make usage more readable.
+- tmc5130regs.py: (170 lines) This contains mappings for all the register names and some of the bit flag registers defined as IntFlags to make usage more readable.
+Each of the chip's registers is defined as an instance of a register class.
-- chipdrive.py: (100 lines) This contains a single class, each instance can control a single motor.
-It can be used directly from the Python command line for testing and experimentation.
+- chipdrive.py: (250 lines) This contains a class tmc5130, each instance can control a single motor.
+There is a sample app (motors3.py) that can drive the motor displaying live status as the motor runs
+- treedict.py: a utility class that provides simple access to the chip register classes
+- motor2.py: a sample app, built using guizero to provide a simple gui to control the chip / motor.

 # Installation
-git clone this repository or download the zip file and unzip it.
+- git clone this repository or download the zip file and unzip it.
+ -install python3-pigpio
+ -install guizero

 # demo use
 cd to the directory containing the 3 python files.